bss114/OHMC_Colaboratory/Protocols/Extraction/1_PowerSoil_QiaCubeHT.md

 - [ ] Select pre-treatment = "manual"
 - [ ] Select Protocol: *DNeasy 96 PowerSoil Pro Protocol*
 - [ ] Select the option for a vacuum check.
 This may be required if there are ANY concerns about clogging columns.
 This is a nightmare if it occurs.
 The best way to avoid it is to ensure that no beads/solid material have been transfered during Disruption steps.
-- [ ] Deselect option for using TopElute Fluid (unless this is desired by user)
+- [ ] In advanced: Deselect option for using TopElute Fluid (unless this is desired by user), click Next.
-- [ ] Check auto-generate sample IDs (we will not retain this information, but you could important your sample names if desired)
+- [ ] Check auto-generate sample IDs (we will not retain this information, but you could important your sample names if desired), click Next.
 - [ ] In the "Plate Assignment" screen, select the columns you want to run.
+Samples must be in columns of 8.
-- [ ] In the worktable setup screen, load all supplies in the correct volumes and specified locations; note any directional items especially the elution tubes; pour reagent reservoirs in the PCR hood and label each-if doing multiple runs in a day, these can be reused.
+- [ ] In the worktable setup screen, load all supplies in the correct volumes and specified locations; note any directional items especially the labeled elution tubes; pour reagent reservoirs in the PCR hood and label each-if doing multiple runs in a day, these can be reused.
 Unseal your samples last in the PCR hood and place the block.
 Uncover tips and tubes.
-- [ ] Double check the waste bottle volume; however, this should be emptied after every use
+- [ ] Double check the waste bottle volume; however, this should be emptied after every use in the satellite accumulation area next to the fume hood.
 - [ ] Put S block plate with supernatants from *Sample Disruption* in the designated position.
 - [ ] Double check that deck layout matches image in Figure 2
-- [ ] Select start run
+- [ ] Select start run and save the run file.
 - [ ] When vacuum check alert comes up (it will show expected timing in the software), ensure that all supernatants have cleared their wells.
 If not, evasive maneuvers might be required and those samples may be lost.
 - [ ] When run is complete, label collection plate with computer printed label.
 Label must include the project name, user name, plate X of Y, and the date.
 See Figure 3 for example.